TheDIM47/trie-sample/README.md

 ### Usage

 This is a normal sbt project.
-You can compile code with `sbt compile`, run it with `sbt run`, and `sbt console` will start a Scala 3 REPL.
+You can compile code with `sbt compile`, run it with `sbt run`.

 #### Search words in files.